davidkhala/fabric-common/README.md

         ```shell script
         I do not belong to channel testchainid or am forbidden pulling it (not in the channel), skipping chain retrieval
         ```
+- [raft] Each channel has its own RAFT orderer cluster, but system channel should have a super set of all orderer cluster  -- Jay Guo
 - [1.4.3][orderer][FAB-7559] apply new config structure
 ## DONE
 - discovery service, endorsement hints
 - [1.4] operation enhance:
 The /metrics endpoint allows operators to utilize Prometheus to pull operational metrics from peer and orderer nodes.
 - private data will automatic sync on new peer(process last for seconds)
-- migrate from kafka to etcdRaft, see [here](https://github.com/davidkhala/delphi-fabric/tree/release-1.4/test/migrate)
+- migrate from kafka to etcdRaft, see [here](https://github.com/davidkhala/delphi-fabric/tree/release-1.4/operations/migrate/README.md)

 ## TODO
 - npm couchdb-dump in nodejs/couchdbDump.sh